-The Company believes that the people need to be developed, challenged and nurtured to be motivated in delivering the Company's business goals.
-With the outbreak of COVID-19 pandemic, the Company continued emphasis in training and developing its employees despite the impediments to physical training brought about by COVID-19 pandemic.
+TWB commits to providing training and development programs to our employees to ensure the achievement of their full potential, where possible.
+The Company continued emphasis in training and developing its employees despite the impediments to physical training brought about by COVID-19 pandemic.